amirpandi/METIS/README.md

 # AMLBio
-* SI_A versatile active learning workflow for optimization of genetic and metabolic networks
+* A versatile active learning workflow for optimization of genetic and metabolic networks

 ## Full Performance Can Be Achieved On Google Colab Online